 And I’m not alone – the 2017 Oracle report on Creating the Coveted Guest Hotel Experience shows that In today’s digital age, hoteliers are forfeiting opportunities and revenue by failing to offer guests the individualized experiences they are increasingly demanding.
 With 94% of business travellers and 80% of leisure travellers valuing their ability to use their phones for services and communication during a hotel stay, hoteliers are becoming acutely aware of the need to rethink the design, guest services, and experiences they offer.

-Today, millennials account for 30% of all hotel guests and that figure is set to rise to 75% by 2020.
+I am not a millennial, however having brought up three amazing 20 somethings, I’m conscious that today, millennials account for 30% of all hotel guests and that figure is set to rise to 75% by 2020.
 As a dominant tribe of digital natives, they have grown up in a mobile-first existence and expect to be able to use their mobile devices and apps to achieve anything from shopping to making appointments, to monitoring their home security.

 They travel with multiple devices in a BYOD [Bring Your Own Device] culture and expect digital features and apps that are integral to their stay, while similarly expecting to easily check their details and interact with your hotel instantly through an app rather than by email, phone, or web browser.